 Commercial barrister Christopher Edwards analyses the Court of Appeal decision in Times Travel (UK) v Pakistan International Airlines Corporation and its impact on the criteria of lawful economic duress and reasonableness in commercial contracts.

 Christopher has a commercial practice that encompasses the whole spectrum of business and commercial disputes.
-He regularly advises and represents businesses in both the county and high court, and also has extensive experience of alternative dispute resolution.
-He has particular experience in advising firms in the construction sector in relation to commercial, insolvency and company disputes.
+He regularly advises and represents businesses in both the County and High Court, and also has extensive experience of alternative dispute resolution.

 - Successfully appealing a judgment that an informal IOU given by a husband to a wife was a promissory note within the meaning of the Bills of Exchange Act 1882.

 - Advising and drafting in respect of enforcement of a legal charge given by a third party guarantor to a company’s debts.
 Issues of interpretation of the charge and knowledge of the guarantor.

 - Advising and drafting in respect of a claim arising out of loans to a property development company by a private bank.
 Issues of economic duress and conduct by the bank.

 - Representing creditor in personal loan recovery action.
 Whether payments were loan or gift.
 Incapacity of Defendant and its effect on evidence and conduct of trial.
 Subsequent order for sale again raising issues of capacity.